-If you've ever wondered whether you can add gift cards to your wedding registry, we have good news: You can!
-Nowadays, gift cards are a popular addition to couples' wedding wish lists (and one of the best features offered on The Knot Registry).
-In fact, five of our gift card offerings were crowned winners of The Knot's 2022 Registry Awards.
-So, not only can you add items from all stores (including products from The Knot Registry Store) to your registry, but you can also create cash and honeymoon funds, request charitable donations and register for gift cards from your favorite brands.
+If you've ever wondered whether you can add gift cards to your wedding registry, we have good news: You absolutely can.
+Nowadays, gift cards are popular additions to wedding wish lists.
+In fact, gift cards are routinely crowned winners of The Knot Registry Awards.
+So, not only can you add items from any store (including our own) to your registry, but you can also create cash and honeymoon funds, request charitable donations and register for gift cards from your favorite brands.

 With so many great wedding gift ideas out there, it can be hard to narrow down the best of the best.
 But physical gifts aren't right for everyone.
-Maybe you and your S.O. have been living together for years, and the last thing you need is one more set of wine glasses or cookware.
-Or, perhaps you're more interested in experiential gifts instead of tangible objects.
-If that's the case, gift cards are the perfect option for you—and that's where we come in.
+Maybe you and your other half have been living together for years, so the last thing you need is one more set of wine glasses or cookware.
+Or, you might be more interested in experiential gifts than tangible objects.
+If you can relate, gift cards are the perfect option for you, which is why we've stocked The Knot Registry Store with plenty of them.
 We're constantly partnering with popular brands to help you register for gifts you'll actually use.
-So, whether you and your S.O. end up taking weekly trips to Lowe's for your latest reno projects or you're always planning Airbnb getaways, you can register for gift cards to support the activities you love most.
+Whether you and your soon-to-be spouse take regular trips to HomeGoods or you're always planning Airbnb getaways, you can register for gift cards to support the activities you love the most.

-So, how do you add gift cards to your registry?
+But how do you add gift cards to your registry?
 And what's the etiquette behind asking for gift cards instead of traditional presents?
 Don't stress.
-We've outlined the most common questions about adding gift cards to your wedding registry.
+We've outlined the most common questions about putting gift cards on your wedding registry.
 Use this guide to learn everything there is to know.
-Then, start your registry with The Knot's gift card offerings.
+Then, start your registry with gift cards from The Knot.

 In this article:

 Can You Register for Gift Cards?